Rental Car Accident NC: Who Pays, Loss of Use & Total Loss (2026)

 Should I buy the rental car company's insurance (CDW/LDW)?

 It depends on your existing coverage.
-If you have full coverage on your personal auto policy and a credit card with rental car benefits, the rental company's coverage may be redundant.
-However, if you have only liability coverage, limited credit card benefits, or want to avoid involving your personal insurance, the rental company's CDW/LDW provides a layer of protection.
+If you have full coverage on your personal auto policy and a credit card with primary rental coverage, the rental company's CDW/LDW may be redundant for physical damage.
+However, the rental company's coverage is the only way to cover loss-of-use without relying on recovery from an at-fault third party — credit cards and personal policies typically do not cover it.
+If you have only liability coverage or want to avoid involving your personal insurance entirely, CDW/LDW is worth considering.

 Does my credit card cover rental car damage?